matchai/freecodecampmontreal-docs/mentors/our_mentors.rst

 @sirMerr - Tiffany
 -------------------------------
-sirMerr_ is a developer a few years of experience.
+sirMerr_ is a developer with a few years of experience.
 She is comfortable with the full web development stack (frontend + backend) and does a lot of work doing API architechture, building and implement said APIs as well as developing tools from scratch.

 Experience
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^